ansient0/lwotc/README.md

 * Laser sight - Gain 10 crit

 * Hair trigger - After a miss, gain +25 aim
-* Stock - missed attacks have a 50% chance to become a graze.
+* Stock - Missed attacks have a 50% chance to become a graze.
 Your attacks ignore up to 15 dodge

-* Expended magazine - gain +1 weapon capacity
+* Expended magazine - Gain +1 weapon capacity
 * Auto-loader - Grants quick reload - Reload up to 2 ammo, non-turn ending

 ### Overwatch and suppression
-Overwatch has been severely overhauled:
+Overwatch has been overhauled:

 * Overwatch is now: Fire on the first enemy within line of sight of this soldier (at the time of activating Overwatch) that moves.
 No aim penalty and ignores cover defense.
-* Overwatch is no longer removed on taking damage
+* Overwatch is no longer removed upon taking damage

-It's like lwr overwatch rules, except it doesn't have covering fire by default.
-It's an important mechanic change because:
+Similar to LWR overwatch rules, except it doesn't have covering fire by default.
+This is an important mechanic change because:
 * Makes sure not every mission is a spawn defense with podless
 * Makes RNF something that you will have to deal with instead of just blowing up instantly
-* Makes overwatch strong without needing 893128974 ow perks beforehand
+* Makes overwatch strong without needing multiple overwatch perks beforehand

 * Suppression is now: Fire a barrage that pins down a target, reducing their action points by 1 (units unable to take cover are immune), restricting the use of many abilities, and imposing a 15 penalty to the target's aim.
 Grants an  overwatch shot that deals half damage if the target moves.

-Makes it far more effective at locking down units, and far less effective at killing them.
+These changes make suppression far more effective at locking down units, and far less effective at killing them.

 ### Soldiers

 * All soldiers now basically start as squaddies - Eliminates the boring rookie phase where your toolset was severely limited

-* All soldier trees have been redesigned to have their role defining tools/power spikes happen earlier in the tree than later - Makes the builds go online a lot sooner, and decreases the impact of losing higher ranked soldiers, generally increases the replacability of them
+* All soldier trees have been redesigned to have their role defining tools/power spikes happen earlier in the tree than later - Makes the builds go online a lot sooner, and decreases the impact of losing higher ranked soldiers, and increases the ability to more easily replace them

 * Soldier base stats have been rescaled like this:
 8 base HP